Oliver Jumpertz

 Explanation

 An if-let statement is a good alternative to a match statement if (and only if) you don’t plan on handling all possible cases of an expression.
-Match statements are exhaustive, which means that they force you to handle all possivle cases, even if there might be no need for that at all (business-logic wise).
+Match statements are exhaustive, which means that they force you to handle all possible cases, even if there might be no need for that at all (business-logic wise).

 If you stumble upon such a case, it’s way easier to just use an if-let statement because it allows you to handle exactly the case you want to handle.
 You should, however, not chain if-let statements exhaustive or excessively use their else case.
 In such a case, a match statement is usually way more readable.